1. Overview

 9. Conclusion

-In this tutorial, we saw how to convert a Map to a String and the other way around using both core Java methods and third-party libraries.
+In this article, we saw how to convert a Map to a String and the other way around using both core Java methods and third-party libraries.

 The implementation of all of these examples can be found over on GitHub.